tc39/proposal-pattern-matching/README.md

 Two or more patterns, each separated by the keyword `and`.
 This represents a test
 that the subject passes *all* of the sub-patterns.
+Any pattern can be
+(and in some cases must be, see [combining combinators](#combining-combinator-patterns)) wrapped in parentheses.

 Short-circuiting applies; if any sub-pattern fails to match the subject, matching stops immediately.

 And patterns introduce all the bindings from their sub-patterns, in order.
+They also introduce all non-conflicting bindings from their skipped sub-patterns
+(that is, any that don't have the same name as a binding from a successful pattern), but bound to `undefined`.

 ### Or Patterns

 Two or more patterns, each separated by the keyword `or`.
 This represents a test
 that the subject passes *at least one* of the sub-patterns.
+Any pattern can be
+(and in some cases must be, see [combining combinators](#combining-combinator-patterns)) wrapped in parentheses.

 Short-circuiting applies; if any sub-pattern successfully matches the subject, matching stops immediately.